-The Next morning, I woke up to a dream about seeing hurricane damage and an image of Patricia King.
-In the dream, there was a feeling of something she had lost being returned to her a hundred-fold.
-I woke up and heard, “Everything you have given to me you will receive back a hundred-fold.
+The next morning, I woke up to a dream about seeing hurricane damage and an image of Patricia King, a well-known prophetic voice.
+In the dream, there was a sense of something she had lost being returned to her a hundred-fold.
+I didn’t understand how what all that meant, but when I woke up and I heard, “Everything you have given to me you will receive back a hundred-fold.
 I am a good and faithful Father.
 I am going to show my goodness and kindness.
 I know what a gift that was to Me to give Me what you value most.
 It will not go unrewarded.”

 I dozed back to sleep, and I dreamt that I had a winning lottery ticket, but I hadn’t turned it in yet, because I thought I could only turn it in if there were two turned in.
-Then, I was told, “No, if the other person also shows up and turns theirs in, then you both get the reward, and if you turn yours in, but the other person does not, thenyou get the whole reward.”
+Then, I was told, “No, if the other person also shows up and turns theirs in, then you both get the reward, and if you turn yours in, but the other person does not, then, you get the whole reward.”

-I awoke from sleep at 4:44 a.m. with a feeling that something amazing was about to happen!
+I awoke from sleep at 4:44 a.m. with an excitement rising in me that something amazing was about to happen!
 This was a lovely, even if unusual, feeling!
 I would relish this.

-The following day, I decided to have a conversation with Nancy again.
+The following day, I decided to have a conversation with Nancy, Mercy’s mom, again.
 As I explained to her what I was hearing about getting permission, she stops me mid-sentence.
 “Carolyn, why do you feel you need anyone’s permission to go and to do the last two assignments?

 “You have authority over what and who you love.
 Your love for the people in your state and the love of the land there, grants you the authority to pray over it, to release heaven’s plans over it.”